BCFF Needs Your Snow Stories

 Do you have a film that embodies the joy of being in the backcountry?
 Does it take place in winter?
 Are you using human power in your adventure?
-Submit your film today for FREE to be considered for the 2021-22 tour.
+Submit your film today for FREE to be considered for the 2022-23 in-person and virtual tour.

 What kind of stories are we looking for?

 Our mission is to manifest the power of humans and their spirit.
 We screen cinematic stories of outdoor stewardship, grassroots policy and advocacy work, backcountry adventure, and snow cinema by human-powered advocates, athletes, brands, activists, adventurers, and outdoor enthusiasts.

 We like pow shots and epic skiing but we also want to be inspired and share a good story.
 Tell us who you are and why you are out in the backcountry.
 We also like stories of conservation and environmental issues that impact winter recreation.

 Here’s last season’s line-up for inspiration and alignment.